AkinAguda/unop-react-dropdown/README.md

 - Includes basic functionality for opening, closing and setting delay before close (for things like a close animation to happen)

 ### Live Demo
-A visual playbook to demonstrate the various component prop behaviour can be found below.
+A visual storybook to demonstrate the various component prop behaviour can be found below.

 [Web site, docs and demo](https://unopdropdown.netlify.app/)